Negotiate Your Prices? The High Cost of Lowering Your Bottom Line

 2. I have extra inventory this month.
 I can give you a 25% discount if you can pay within 3 days.

-4. If I’m late on my mortgage again the bank is going to foreclose, PLEASE buy some product from me!
-(OK, I’m kidding on that one but it’s not like many of us have not been there as Entrepreneurs)
+4. If I’m late on my mortgage again, the bank is going to foreclose.
+PLEASE buy some products from me!
+(OK, I’m kidding on that one, but it’s not like many of us have not been there as Entrepreneurs)

 You MUST make it a win/win situation.
 Never make it totally to their advantage or totally to yours.

 When you offer a discount, there are several things to consider:

 - The client may never respect his old price again and may be offended if you go back up

 - Word may get out that you are giving major discounts, and new potential clients may already have a price point that they will pay for your services before you call.